-- □ I have developed or adapted a pre-existing Code of Conduct that speaks to the new Dressing Room Policy and the process for seeking accommodations - □ I have taken 10 minutes of a pre-season talk with parents/guardians to discuss the Dressing Room Policy and the process for seeking accommodations - □ I have taken 10 minutes of a pre-season talk with players to talk about the Dressing Room Policy and the process for seeking accommodations when discussing respect and anti-bullying

-3.12 Providing Information to Players and Parents/Guardians about the Process for Seeking Accommodations

-- □ I have communicated to all players and parents/guardians that the process for requesting accommodation requires the player and only if relevant, a parent/guardian acting on their behalf to: - Submit an accommodation request in writing to the MHA - $\Box$ I have let the players and parent/guardians know that they are entitled to: - $\circ$ A confidential day, time, and space to discuss the accommodation request - Bring a supportive person (parent/guardian or supportive non-relative) to the meeting
+firm your team's commitment to dressing room safety, inclusion, and equity.
+I have developed or adapted a pre-existing Code of Conduct that speaks to the new Dressing Room Policy and the process for seeking accommodations I have taken 10 minutes of a pre-season talk with parents/guardians to discuss the Dressing Room Policy and the process for seeking accommodations I have taken 10 minutes of a pre-season talk with players to talk about the Dressing Room Policy and the process for seeking accommodations when discussing respect and antibullying Providing Information to Players and Parents/Guardians about the ess for Seeking Accommodations I have communicated to all players and parents/guardians that the process for requesting accommodation requires the player and only if relevant, a parent/guardian acting on their behalf to: O Submit an accommodation request in writing to the MHA I have let the players and parent/guardians know that they are entitled to: A confidential day, time, and space to discuss the accommodation request Bring a supportive person (parent/guardian or supportive non-relative) to the meeting 3.2 R eactive rio: A player on a gender-segregated team has submitted a request for accommodation espect to separate space for changing.
+You have called ahead to the facility to inquire about whether there are additional dressing rooms available in that timeslot

-3.2 Reactive

-Scenario: A player on a gender-segregated team has submitted a request for accommodation with respect to separate space for changing.